BabylonJS/Documentation/content/features/featuresDeepDive/importers.md

 The built in file type is `.babylon` and Babylon.js can load these without a plugin.
 All other file types require a plugin as described in this section.

-Possible file types are gLTF, splat, obj, stl.
+Possible file types are glTF, splat, obj, stl.

 To help you with imported assets there is a manager for them.